October 08, 2021 3 min read 0 Comments

-You’ve brought home your new knife and you’ve been slicing through all the veggies and meat like a master chef.
-As with any high performance tool, it requires some simple maintenance to keep it in primo condition.
-Don’t worry, maintaining a Japanese knife is easy, and kind of fun.
+So, you’ve brought home your new knife and you’ve been slicing through all the veggies and meat like a master chef!
+As with any high performance tool, your new kitchen baby requires some simple maintenance to keep it in primo condition.
+Don’t worry, maintaining a Japanese knife is easy, and kind of fun!

-Whether you have a carbon steel or stainless steel steel knife, you should definitely get into the habit of washing off your knife with a damp soapy cloth or sponge and drying your knife thoroughly after each use.
-Don’t let your new knife air dry,especially if it’s made of carbon steel as rust will form.
-Avoid abrasive materials like steel scrubbies as they can scratch up your knife something fierce.
-The plastic green scrubbie is just fine on most knives, but can scratch a shiny mirror polish.
+Whether you have a carbon steel or stainless steel steel knife, you should definitely get into the habit of washing off your knife with a damp soapy cloth or sponge, and drying it thoroughly after each use.
+Don’t let your new knife air dry especially if it’s made of carbon steel, as it can rust.
+Even stainless steel can rust if left wet for too long!.
+Avoid using abrasive materials like steel scrubbies as they can scratch up your knife something fierce.
+The plastic green scrubbie is just fine on most knives, but it can scratch a shiny mirror polish.

 Keep those babies out of the dishwasher!
 The extreme heat will expand and contract the metal, and most dishwasher detergent is extremely abrasive.
 Both will cause major damage to both the handle and the edge.
 Always hand wash.

 The blacksmith that designed your knife worked very hard to get a perfect edge, and the easiest way to avoid chipping or dulling that blade is to cut straight.
-Try and avoid twisting, cleaving or prising the blade.
-Straight even strokes will keep your knife in good shape, while also getting you those perfect cuts you so desire.
+Try and avoid twisting, cleaving, or prising with the blade.
+Straight, even strokes will keep your knife in good shape, while also getting you those perfect cuts you so desire.

 You’ve likely got a drawer full of random kitchen utensils.
 Your knife will get damaged if it’s banging around in there with the other tools, so make sure to store it safely.
-Display those beauties on a magnet for all your friends to drool over, or in a knife block that holds your knives with their edge away from the edges of the slots.
+Display those beauties on a magnet for all your friends to drool over, or in a knife block.
+Be sure to store them edge-up in your block.
 If you must store it in a drawer, we have inexpensive hard plastic blade guards with a soft felt interior that nicely hug the blades of your knives.
-These are anecessity if you store them in a knife-bag.
+These are a necessity if you store them in a knife-bag.
 The covers will keep your knives from slicing the canvas or leather.

-A honing rod is anecessity.
-This will keep your knife sharp in between sharpenings.
-Think of it as a toothbrush for your knife.
-You brush your teeth everyday (hopefully), and go to the dentist once a year.
+A honing rod is a must-havemaintenance tool.
+This will keep your knife sharp in between sharpenings, think of it as a toothbrush for your knife.
+You brush your teeth everyday (hopefully), and go to the dentist once or twice a year.
 Think of us, or your stones, as the knife dentist.
 Between visits you gotta keep brushing.
 So hone that knife on the regular, about every one to three weeks, depending on how often you cook.

 If you are unsure of how to effectively use a honing rod, or if you have any further questions about how to care for your new beautiful knife, feel free to email, call or visit the shop anytime and ask.
 We are always happy to help.